nestauk/ds-cookiecutter/docs/docs/index.md

 The dependencies and outputs will be stored in the DVC cache, while `cnn.dvc` can be tracked by Git to link the given model output to the current commit.

-Running `dvc repro cnn.dvc` will reproduce this step, and if the current hashes exist in the DVC cache then no work will be done which may save re-running expensive training steps when sharing a repository.
+Running `dvc repro cnn.dvc** will reproduce this step, and if the current hashes exist in the DVC cache then no work will be done which may save re-running expensive training steps when sharing a repository.

-#### Convenience commands

-A few convenience commands have been added to `Makefile`.

-* `make dvc` initialises a DVC repository and tracks the relevant bits and config in GIT.
-* `make pipeline` will pull DVC cache from the remote (if one exists), and then reproduce the pipeline defined in `pipe/Dvcfile` (if it exists).
+**We are currently working on incorporating DVC into the cookiecutter**

 ### Notebooks